Developers

 How it works

 The onramp is a hosted-checkout flow — the provider collects the payment details on its own secure page, so the Kit never touches card data.
+It is also a two-leg flow: the provider delivers crypto to a Stridge deposit address (leg 1), then Stridge settles that crypto to your configured destination (leg 2).
+Paying the provider is a milestone, not the finish line — success is shown only once leg 2 lands.
 End to end:

 The deposit method picker shows a Cash rail next to Crypto.
 The Cash rail carries a single payment-method row, Debit Card, which goes straight to amount entry — there is no in-app card form (the provider's page collects payment details).

 The user enters a fiat amount.
 A currency chip (country flag + code) opens a searchable currency picker; picking a currency re-prices the quote in it.
 The live quote resolves as you type, showing what they'll receive (destination asset + amount), the rate, and the fees — and a provider card showing the auto-picked provider and estimated delivery time.
+The entry is validated against the provider's per-currency limits, so a too-small or too-large amount is caught here rather than at the provider (see Per-currency limits).
 The Continue CTA stays disabled while the quote is loading or rejected.

 A priced summary.
 When the provider requires a third-party-consent disclaimer, the confirm screen renders an inline consent block (provider, "You will receive ≈ …", delivery estimate, Terms/Privacy/Support links) and gates Continue to payment behind a required acknowledgement checkbox.

-An in-dialog Finish your payment screen shows a pay → buy → receive flow strip — the fiat you pay, the asset the provider buys at the deposit address, and the asset you ultimately receive — and polls the session, updating automatically.
+An in-dialog Finish your payment screen shows a You pay → You buy → You receive flow strip — the fiat you pay, the asset the provider buys at the deposit address, and the asset you ultimately receive — and polls the session, updating automatically.
+Each leg carries its own check / active / pending signal.
+When the provider's deposit lands (SESSION_COMPLETED), the strip flips to its settling phase: "You pay" and "You buy" check off, "You receive" goes active, the copy shifts to "we're crediting your account", and the reopen / back affordances retire (there is nothing left to reopen).

 The destination asset, network, and address are exactly the ones you already configured on the provider for the crypto rail — the onramp reuses them, so a user who buys with a card ends up with the same asset as a user who deposits on-chain.